dmhuehol/EnvAn-WN-Phase-2/README.md

 soundplots: Current version (9/3/17) of MATLAB function to generate a variety of figures based on soundings data for a specific time and date.
 Tags: sounding, plotting toolbox Requires: dewrelh, skewT, sounding

-surfacePlotter: Current version (11/13/17) of MATLAB function to visualize ASOS five-minute surface conditions data.
-Made operational 11/13/17.
+surfacePlotter: Current version (11/27/17) of MATLAB function to visualize ASOS five-minute surface conditions data.
+Updated 11/27/17 with aesthetic changes.
 Requires external functions addaxis, tlabel, and windbarb. addaxis was originally written by Harry Lee, tlabel by Carlos Adrian Vargas Aguilera, and windbarb by Laura Tomkins.
 Tags: ASOS, surface observations

 surfconfilter: Current version (9/3/17) of MATLAB function to filter soundings data structure based on surface conditions.
 Tags: surface observations, IGRA toolbox, filter, sounding